Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 We first present, in Section~\ref{sec:kl}, the simple mean field theory for the FL* phase in a Kondo lattice model, and its transition to the commonly observed heavy Fermi liquid FL phase by the condensation of a Higgs (`slave') boson \cite{ReadNewns83,Coleman84,AuerbachLevin86,MillisLee87,AndreiColeman,AndreiColeman2} $\Phi$.

+While the existence of a FL* phase in a two-band Kondo lattice model is well-established, the existence of FL* in single-band Hubbard-type model was initially based on general theoretical arguments \cite{RKK07,RKK08,Qi10,Moon11,Mei11,Punk12}, and a mapping to a quantum dimer model \cite{Punk15,Punk18}.
+But a systematic approach, based upon a mean-field theory plus fluctuations, appeared with the introduction of the Ancilla Layer Model \cite{YaHui-ancilla1}.
+As described in Section~\ref{sec:singleband} and \hyperref[app:sw]{Appendix A}, the ALM has a pair of ancilla qubits on each site, to yield a three-layer model: see Fig.~\ref{fig:ancilla}.
+The complete ancilla gauge theory for a single-band model is described in \hyperref[app:ancilla]{Appendix B}.
+Furthermore, the ALM can also describe the conventional FL phase, a feature which we shall exploit in Section~\ref{sec:strange}.

-In Section~\ref{sec:singleband} we discuss the more subtle theory needed to obtain a FL* phase as a mean-field solution in the single-band model.
-Such a mean-field solution can be achieved by introducing a layer construction with a pair of ancilla qubits \cite{YaHui-ancilla1} on each site, so that we have a three-layer model (see Fig.~\ref{fig:ancilla}; the complete ancilla gauge theory for a single-band model is in the \hyperref[app:ancilla]{Appendix}).
-As we will describe, such a layer constructions allows exploration of a wider class of mean-field and gauge theories, and variational wavefunctions, in rough analogy to the utility of layered neural networks \cite{Hinton86}.
-The mean-field theory of the single-band FL* is obtained by assuming that the top two layers form the familiar Kondo lattice heavy Fermi liquid FL phase with $\Phi$ condensed.
-Although the resulting Fermi surface has the Luttinger area for the Kondo lattice, it does {\it not\/} have the Luttinger area for a single-band Hubbard model.
-Reassuringly, in this mean-field, the bottom ancilla layer is a decoupled spin liquid which is required to exist by the non-Luttinger area.
-This leads to the slogan in Fig.~\ref{fig:oneband} \cite{Sayantan25}
+The ALM allows exploration of a wider class of mean-field and gauge theories, and variational wavefunctions for the FL* state, in rough analogy to the utility of layered neural networks \cite{Hinton86}.
+The mean-field theory of the single-band FL* is obtained by assuming that the top two layers form the familiar, and well established, Kondo lattice heavy Fermi liquid FL phase---this has a spinon Fermi surface in the {\it middle\/} layer which is unstable to hybridization with the conduction electrons with a condensed Higgs (`slave') boson $\Phi$, just as in the Kondo lattice model.
+But, although the resulting Fermi surface has the Luttinger area for the Kondo lattice, it does {\it not\/} have the Luttinger area for a single-band Hubbard model.
+Reassuringly, in this mean-field, the {\it bottom\/} ancilla layer is a decoupled spin liquid which is required to exist by the non-Luttinger area.
+This leads to the slogan in Fig.~\ref{fig:oneband} (the nature of the spin liquid will be discussed in Section~\ref{sec:spinliquids})